Letter to Families

 Dear Tenino Families,

-As the situation changes the district will provide regular updates to the staff, students, parents and community via Skyward email, our websites, and social media.
+The Tenino School District’s last day for remote learning will be June 19, 2020.
+I am pleased to announce that the District will continue to provide free breakfast and lunch to students through August.
+Details are below.
+As the situation evolves the district will provide updates to the staff, students, parents and community via Skyward email, our websites, and social media.

 Joe Belmonte, Superintendent

 We are planning for the next school year to start on September 9, 2020.
 We have a plan to reopen ‘normally’ and we are refining the plan to continue remote/online learning as needed.

 This summer the Tenino Board of Directors will decide how schools in Tenino will reopen in September.
 It is important that the Board considers input from you in making this decision.
 To that end, you should have received a survey via your Skyward email, please take a few minutes to provide your perspective about reopening.
 We will accept input until 5 p.m. on June 12, 2020.

 If you did not receive the Skyward email, please contact Cori Leach at firstname.lastname@example.org.
 She will assist you in updating your Skyward account so you can take the survey.